Naisten Suomi-sarja: Previous formats

-With the exception of the eight Naisten SM-sarja teams, all women's teams teams started the season in the Naisten Mestis qualifiers.
+With the exception of the eight Naisten SM-sarja teams, all women's teams started the season in the Naisten Mestis qualifiers.
 The top eight teams qualified for the Naisten Mestis regular season and the remaining teams continued the season in the Naisten Suomi-sarja.

 The best four teams of the Naisten Suomi-sarja regular season earned placement in the finals of the Naisten Mestis.
 The other teams continued the season in the final series of the Naisten Suomi-sarja.
 The series winner was determined in the final tournament.